 Gamophobia is a fear of commitment and marriage.
 As with many phobias, gamophobia’s name has an interesting etymology. ’Phobia,’ of course, is the fear of something.
 Meanwhile, ‘gamos,’ is Greek for ‘marriage.’
 Thus, gamophobia quite literally translates to ‘fear of marriage.’

 Another predisposition to gamophobia is caused by past trauma that someone may have experienced.
-This is more often the case with women than with men, according to studies done on the subject, although it is impossible to make a blanket statement about how trauma will affect any given person.
+This is more often the case with women than with men, according to studies done on the subject, although it is impossible to make a blanket statement about how trauma will affect any given person (Jarwan & Al-Rub, 2024).

 A considerable portion of the population grew up with parents who were not married or were married and later got divorced.
 Witnessing this, especially the stressful divorce process, can be very traumatizing.
 It is normal for someone who comes from a divorced household to be wary of marriage or long-term relationships as a whole, but when this wariness becomes anxiety towards the idea of marriage and commitment is when someone has moved on to being gamophobic.

-Studies have shown that being the child of divorced parents seems to have a much greater effect on women and their long-term relationship habits than it does on men.
+Studies have shown that being the child of divorced parents seems to have a much greater effect on women and their long-term relationship habits than it does on men (Whitton et al., 2008).
 This results in a two-fold effect.
 The first is that gamophobic women are simply less likely to seek out long-term, monogamous relationships if they come from a household that experienced a divorce.
 The second effect is that they may seek out a long-term relationship, but enter this relationship with lower expectations.

 They are prepared for their relationships to fail, sometimes even going so far as to expect it, which creates a self-fulfilling prophecy of the relationship failing.
 It also creates a negative feedback loop, because now that person is more likely to be wary of their next relationship as well.
 If the cycle continues for too long, this phenomenon can turn into gamophobia, where a woman is simply averse to the idea of marriage or commitment as a whole.

-While many people with gamophobia are fearful of marriage and not simply commitment, some have a total fear of long-term relationships, regardless of whether or not it involves marriage.
+While many people with gamophobia are fearful of marriage and not simply commitment, some have a total fear of long-term relationships, regardless of whether or not they involve marriage.
 For those suffering from this slightly different form of gamophobia, the idea of even being in a committed relationship turns them off.

-Someone suffering from gamophobia may have feelings toward a person romantically, and may even love them, but finding out that the person shares those same feelings and would be interested in pursuing a relationship can cause the gamophobic individual to lose interest.
+Someone suffering from gamophobia may have feelings toward a person romantically and may even love them, but finding out that the person shares those same feelings and would be interested in pursuing a relationship can cause the gamophobic individual to lose interest.
+These actions, such as avoiding relationships or losing interest when commitment is possible, are considered behavioral symptoms of gamophobia.
 In severe cases of this sort, the brain will not only negate positive feelings towards someone, but it may even actually cause them to start actively disliking the other person, thus sabotaging the chances of a relationship.

-Those who suffer very severely, might naturally push away people for whom they have romantic feelings because the best way to avoid a committed relationship is to not let anyone close enough for a relationship to develop.
+Those who suffer very severely might naturally push away people for whom they have romantic feelings because the best way to avoid a committed relationship is to not let anyone close enough for a relationship to develop.
 In cases this severe, it can be very helpful for someone to seek treatment with a therapist or trained specialist to help them through these feelings.
 However, people suffering from severe cases of gamophobia are not the only ones who can benefit from treatment.
-Even those who are experiencing more mild symptoms may seek out professional help in order to help them overcome their fear.
-Let’s dive into some of the symptoms.
+Even those who are experiencing mild symptoms may seek out professional help to help them overcome their fear.

-Gamophobia is sometimes compared to the fear of death (thanatophobia) in the way it affects those who suffer from it, particularly in regards to dread.
+Gamophobia is sometimes compared to the fear of death (thanatophobia) in the way it affects those who suffer from it, particularly regarding dread.
 One of the main symptoms of gamophobia is an overwhelming sense of dread at the thought of getting married or being committed.
-This, much like the sense of dread people feel when facing the realities of life and death, can be all consuming.
+This, much like the sense of dread people feel when facing the realities of life and death, can be all-consuming.
 Such strong feelings of fear can lead to anxiety, from mild to severe, simply from talking about the subject of marriage.

 People who are suffering from gamophobia have reported feeling like they are losing control whenever they are sent into a phobia-related spiral.
 They can often acknowledge that the fear itself may be irrational, but that does not change the fact that they still suffer because of it.
 Like many other anxiety-induced ailments, gamophobia can come with a variety of physical symptoms as well.